 To earn the Eagle Scout rank, the highest advancement rank in Scouting, a youth must fulfill requirements in the areas of leadership, service, and outdoor skills.
 Although many options are available to demonstrate proficiency in these areas, a number of specific skills are required to advance through the ranks—Tenderfoot, Second Class, First Class, Star, Life, and Eagle.
 To advance, a Scouts BSA youth must pass specific tests that are organized by requirements and merit badges.

 1. Be active in your troop, crew, or ship for a period of at least six months after you have achieved the rank of Life Scout.

-2. Demonstrate that you live by the principles of the Scout Oath and Law in your daily life.
+2. As a Life Scout, demonstrate that you live by the principles of the Scout Oath and Law in your everday life and tell how you have done your duty to God.
 List the names of individuals who know you personally and would be willing to provide a recommendation on your behalf, including parents/guardians, religious, educational, and employer references.

-3. Earn a total of 21 merit badges (10 more than you already have), including the following:
+3. Earn a total of 21 merit badges (10 more than the minimum you must earn for Star and Life), including the following:

-You must choose only one merit badge listed in items g, h and j.
-If you have earned more than one of the badges listed in items g, h and j, choose one and list the remaining badges to make your total of 21.
+You must choose only one merit badge listed in items i, j, and l.
+If you have earned more than one of the badges listed in items i, j, and l, choose one and list the remaining badges as elective merit badges to make your total 21.

 4. While a Life Scout, serve actively for a period of six months in one or more of the following positions of responsibility: